cormullion/Karnak.jl/docs/src/syntax.md

 the current Luxor drawing.
 It uses the current color, scale, and rotation, marking the vertices of the graph with circles.

+The default display for graphs is:

+- current Luxor color

+- circles mark all vertices

+- no vertex labels

+- all edges drawn

 ```@example graphsection
 @drawsvg begin
 background("grey10")